How to Query Data to Google Sheets

 2. Open Query Editor

-In the Query editor, you can select a connection to the data source, configure and run your query.
+In the Query Editor, you select a workspace, select a connection to the required data source, configure and run your query.
 Query Editor has two tabs — Builder and SQL.
 The Builder tab allows you to configure query visually, while the SQL tab allows you to specify an SQL statement to query data.

 To query data, first you need to connect to the data source you want to query data from.
-For this, click the topmost drop-down list in the connection editor.
+For this, click the second drop-down list on the top of the Skyvia Query window.

-On this page, click New, and then click a data source you want to connect to.
 You may filter data sources by selecting the data source category on the left.
-After you click a data source, a connection editor will open.
-In this connection editor you will need to enter the connection Name and other parameters.
-The details of which parameters you need to enter depend on which cloud app or database you select.
-You can find more details about specific connections in the topics about corresponding Cloud Sources and Databases.
-After you create a connection, it will be available in the drop-down list of the Query Editor.
+After you click a certain data source, the Connection Editor window will open.
+In this window, you specify the connection name and enter other parameters.
+The parameters you need to enter depend strictly on the cloud app or database you select.
+You can find more details about specific connections and their parameters in the Cloud Sources and Databases topics.
+After you create a connection, it will become available in the drop-down list of the Query Editor.

 Note that you can create an unlimited number of connections to various data sources in your Skyvia account.